onlabsorg/swan-js/docs/stdlib/math.md

 math.log - function
 ------------------------------------------------------------------------
-Returns the natural logarithm (㏒e, also, ㏑) of a number.
+Returns the natural logarithm of a number.

 math.log10 - function
 ------------------------------------------------------------------------